 The rights enumerated in our Constitution protect individual liberty by restraining the power of popularly elected legislators.
-Yet the plaintiffs' constitutional theory would give policymakers (as well as private industry and a small group of consumers) unprecedented power to define the scope of the Second Amendment right-either by broadening it or by narrowing it.
-That cannot be the law.
+Yet the plaintiffs' constitutional theory would give policymakers (as well as private industry and a small group of consumers) unprecedented power to define the scope of the federal constitutional right-either by broadening it or by narrowing it.